NeuromatchAcademy/course-content-dl/projects/docs/project_guidance.md

 At the end of W3D4, you should also submit your slides via this [Airtable link](https://airtable.com/shr5NJa397fSYNDsO).

-## W3D5 (last day!): Presentations
+## W3D5: Final Presentations (Friday tutorial block for everyone)

 This is the day where you present your project to other groups.
-You can invite your project TA and mentor, but they are busy so they might not make it.
+Your mentor and your project TAs can be invited too, but they are busy so they might not make it.
 The groups will take turns to share their screens.
 You can use figures and other graphics, but this is meant to be told as a story, and everyone from your group should take a turn telling a part of the story.
 Tell us about the different hypotheses you’ve had at different points and how you refined them using some of the tools we taught.

 ### Schedule

 * 10 minutes of meet & greet.
 Do a round of introductions (one TA calls out names from the zoom list).
 Everyone says their name, pod name, position, university and subject of study, as well as one interesting fact about themselves "Hi, I'm Jonny from the wiggly caterpillars and I am a PhD student at University of Notre Dame in Paris.
-I build reinforcement learning models for robots, and in my free time I like to go on long bike rides".
+I do neuroscience experiments in flies, and in my free time I like to go on long bike rides".

 * 30-40 minutes of presentations, including questions.
 Each group should speak for approx 5 minutes (depending on group size), and then take questions for 1-2 minutes.
 The order of presentations should be the one from the email.

-* 10-20 minutes of group discussion.
-Use the following questions to guide the group discussion.
-Spend a few minutes on one or two of the questions below, or ask your own question.
-  * Could one of the datasets chosen by the other groups have helped you answer your question, or a part of it?
-What does the other group think?
+* 10-20 minutes of general discussion.
+Here are some ideas for questions you could ask:
+  * What was missing in the dataset that you would have really liked to have?
   * Does anyone plan to continue working on this project in the future?
 Perhaps a few students from the multiple groups would like to continue together?
-  * Which one of the 10 steps to modelling/research was hardest and why?
+  * Which one of the 10 steps to modeling/research was hardest and why?
   * Based on your experience with the NMA project, what project would you most like to do next?
 Make up your own, or pick from the NMA projects (a different dataset or project template which you did not use).
   * What surprised you the most about the process of doing a project?
 In what way was this project most different from other projects you have done in the past.
   * What technique did you learn at NMA which you think you can immediately apply to your own project (if you are currently doing research)?

 ### Logistics:

-* Check the general schedule for precise timing of events on W3D5.
-* You will present to other groups (3-5 groups per room).
+* The lead TA for your megapod will make multiple subgroups of 3-5 research teams from across the entire megapod.
+Each subgroup gets a separate breakout room for their session.
+  * timeslots 1,3,5:   last hour of project time, -1:00 to 0:00 relative to start of your normal tutorial time (check the shared calendars in jupyterbook).
+  * timeslots 2,4: after the course feedback session (check the shared calendars in jupyterbook).
-*  There is a strict schedule, so the TAs must ensure everyone gets a turn to present.
+  There is a hard cutoff at the one hour mark, so the TAs must ensure everyone gets a turn to present.

 * Use this presentation style ([google slides](https://docs.google.com/presentation/d/1A1uaYarVot9YyCdbAAB4VDvsQfK6emqq-TwIZ9xVNwo/edit?usp=sharing) or [powerpoint](https://osf.io/ky6fj/download)) or create your own style!